 #1.
 Application of Aloe Vera As A Deep Conditioner

 Aloe vera is a succulent plant that can absorb and retain large amounts of water as well as vitamins, minerals, and amino acids.
-This ability to retain water by Aloe plant is very essential especially for those who struggle with dry hair.
-To produce an effective do it yourself deep conditioner, aloe vera is a main and very essential ingredient that should be added.
+This ability to retain water in the Aloe plant is very essential, especially for those who struggle with dry hair.
+To produce an effective do-it-yourself deep conditioner, aloe vera is a main and very essential ingredient that should be added.
 This is because Aloe vera hydrates the hair and provides numerous nutrients to the hair.

 A very easy way to produce aloe vera as a deep conditioner for natural hair is by adding a quarter of a cup of pure aloe vera gel to an equal quarter cup of coconut oil.
-But first, if the coconut oil has been solidified, turn to liquid by melting for some seconds over heat before adding the aloe vera to it.
+But first, if the coconut oil has been solidified, turn it to liquid by melting it for some seconds over heat before adding the aloe vera to it.
 Then stir or whisk the aloe vera and coconut oil together until they become very smooth.
-Then apply an after shampoo and leave in the hair for 30 minutes to an hour.
+Then apply an after-shampoo and leave it in the hair for 30 minutes to an hour.
 Then finally, rinse it off.

 #2.
 As a Leave-In Conditioner Spray for Natural Hair

 Distilled aloe vera juice is a very good choice for a leave-in conditioner spray because it affords your hair the opportunity to get hydrated within the week while providing the adequate nutrients and shine it needs to glow.

 All you need for the production of this spray is just a conditioner of your most preferred choice, glycerin, and castor oil which will serve as a lubricant.
 But where the problem lies is in getting the appropriate amount of conditioner to be used.
 Note that the amount of conditioner to be used is dependent on what purpose you intend to use it for as well as personal preferences.
 But it is important to note that less conditioner should be used for low-porosity hair.